spectrocloud/librarium/docs/docs-content/clusters/edge/edge-host-management/theming.md

 2. Power up the device and follow [Access Edge Management Console](./access-console.md) to access the Edge management console.

-3. Verify that the customizations you made are reflected in the UI.
+3. Verify that the customizations you made are reflected in the user interface.